Ensuring access to high quality health care that meets the physical, behavioral, and oral health needs of kids and families

 At a population level, social systems have a greater impact on individual health outcomes than health care.
 However, when Colorado children and families need physical, behavioral and oral health care, it should be easily accessible and of the highest quality.

 The Children’s Campaign works with partners and individuals who have experienced unanticipated adverse health care outcomes to improve access to quality health care in Colorado.
-We work to ensure that pregnant and postpartum people and children receive the right care at the right time and right place and work to integrate care into schools and other community settings.
-This work includes:
+We work to ensure that children receive the right care at the right time and place and we work to integrate care into schools, child care centers and other community settings.

 Recent Policy Successes